Operation Maitri: Aircraft used

-Up to eight Mi-17 helicopters are being used for missions such as air-dropping relief materials.
+Up to eight Mi-17 helicopters were used for missions such as air-dropping relief materials.

 Response

 As Nepal's immediate neighbour, India was the first-responder to the crisis, by providing relief "within six to seven hours of the earthquake," Prime Minister Narendra Modi directed immediate dispatch of relief and rescue teams, including medical team, to Nepal.
 The Indian Foreign Secretary, S. Jaishankar announced that six more National Disaster Response Force teams would be sent to Nepal in the next 48 hours.
 He also announced that the aircraft sent to Nepal would not just rescue Indians, but citizens of other countries as well.

 Air India reduced fares on flights bound for Kathmandu from Delhi, Kolkata, Varanasi, and announced that it would also carry relief material on its flights.